 (9) one member of Congregation, not necessarily being a member of any division and not in any case being nominated in a divisional capacity, who shall be elected by Congregation who shall not serve on Council or on any committee which in the view of Council has mainline executive authority within the University, or hold any office in the University or any college which involves executive authority.

 8.2.
-The Director of Finance, the Registrar and the internal auditors shall normally be in attendance at the meetings of the committee; other individuals, including representatives from the external auditors, will be invited to attend as appropriate.
+The Director of Assurance, the Chief Financial Officer (or their nominee), the Registrar and the internal auditors shall normally be in attendance at the meetings of the committee; other individuals, including representatives from the external auditors, will be invited to attend as appropriate.

 8.3.
 No member of the committee may at the same time also be a member of the Finance Committee or the Planning and Resource Allocation Committee.

 8.4.
-All members of the committee shall serve for four years and shall be eligible for reappointment for one further and final period of four years.
+All members of the committee shall serve for three years and shall be eligible for reappointment for one further and final period of three years.